Homeland

 A Review of Every Love Story Is A Ghost Story, by D. T. Max

 The publicity for this book worried me.
 I thought that some of the revelations sounded improbable or sensationalist.
 In just about every case, however, this worry came from the journalists responsible for exaggerating or misrepresenting the book.
 I was promised by those who had read the book already that it contained much that I didn’t know about Wallace, and that’s certainly true.
 Max’s sources go far beyond what’s been published about Wallace and what’s available in the Harry Ransom Center.
+It is not clear to me how many of the letters Max consulted will be eventually made available to scholars, though I know that as of this June very few of them were in the archive.

 Gustavo Fring, Businessman